Linköping University

-It is a member of the European Consortium of Innovative Universities, as well as a founding member of the Conceive Design Implement Operate Initiative.
+It is a founding member of the Conceive Design Implement Operate (CDIO) Initiative, as well as a member of the European Consortium of Innovative Universities (ECIU), the European University Association (EUA), the European Society for Engineering Education (SEFI) and NORDTEK.

 History

 The origins of Linköping University date back to the 1960s.
 In 1965, The Swedish National Legislative Assembly (Riksdag) decided to locate some programmes within the fields of technology and medicine to Linköping.
-In 1967 a branch of Stockholm University was placed in Linköping, offering education within humanities, social sciences and natural sciences.
+A branch of Stockholm University was placed in Linköping in 1967, offering education within humanities, social sciences and natural sciences.

 Two years later in 1969, a unit for medical training and the Institute of Technology were established, marking the founding of the university.
 In 1970 all activities were brought together in three faculties within the Linköping University College: the Faculty of Arts and Sciences, the Faculty of Medicine and the Institute of Technology.
 Linköping University College was granted full university status in 1975 and renamed Linköping University.

 In 1977 the teacher training colleges in Linköping and Norrköping were transferred to Linköping University.
 The Faculty of Health Sciences was formed in 1986 based on the faculty of medicine and regional funded education in health care professions.
 In 1997 a campus was opened in the neighbouring city of Norrköping.
-The renowned Carl Malmsten School of Furniture (Malmstens Linköping University) has been part of Linköping University since 2000.
-After almost 60 years at the city centre, the school moved into new premises on the outskirts of Stockholm in 2009.
+The renowned Carl Malmsten School of Furniture — officially Malmstens Linköping University (MLU), and most often referred to as Malmstens — has been part of Linköping University since 2000; after almost 60 years at the city centre, in 2009 Malmstens moved into new premises on the outskirts of Stockholm.

 Campuses

 Education and research are conducted at three campuses in the cities of Linköping and Norrköping — Campus Valla, Campus US and Campus Norrköping — situated approximately 200 and 160 kilometers southwest of Stockholm, respectively.
 The Campus Bus (free of charge for students) connects the three campuses in Linköping and Norrköping.
-A fourth campus, Campus Lidingö, is located in Lidingö, an island in the inner Stockholm archipelago.
+A fourth campus, Campus Lidingö, is located in Lidingö, a city in the inner Stockholm archipelago.

 Campus Valla

 Campus Valla, three kilometers from the city centre of Linköping, is the university's largest campus and where the majority of students and researchers study and work.
 Campus Valla is sandwiched between Linköping Science Park and Linköping Golf Course to the west, and Valla Wood — a 200 acres large nature reserve — to the east.
+Campus Valla also houses several government research institutes, such as the Swedish Defence Research Agency (FOI) and the Swedish National Road and Transport Research Institute (VTI).

 Campus US

 Campus US (the University Hospital campus) in Linköping houses the Faculty of Medicine and Health Sciences.
+The Department of Biomedical Engineering, which is part of the Faculty of Science and Engineering, is also housed at Campus US.
 Campus US is located next to Linköping University Hospital and Linköping City Park (The Garden Society, Trädgårdsföreningen), and only a few hundred meters from the city centre.